joshkaura32/AI-Ortho-Task-01Health/README.md

 Load a case with the starter kit: `from contract import load_case`.

-**Provenance, honestly stated.** The instruction is the dentist's prescription, written when the case was submitted — after seeing the scan, before any plan existed.
+**Provenance, honestly stated.** The instruction is the dentist's prescription, written when the case was submitted - after seeing the scan, before any plan existed.
 The gold is the orthodontic specialist's *planned* final tooth positions (dentist-approved in most cases), not the clinical outcome.
-Plans sometimes went through revision rounds whose feedback isn't in the instruction text — so treat the text as a strong but incomplete explanation of the gold.
+Plans sometimes went through revision rounds whose feedback isn't in the instruction text - so treat the text as a strong but incomplete explanation of the gold.
 This is real clinical data, noise included; reasoning well about that noise is part of the task.

 ## 3. The instructions

 Free text, varying along four deliberate axes.
-You don't need to parse them into this taxonomy — but your *outputs* must respond to these axes, because the gold plans do:
+You don't need to parse them into this taxonomy - but your *outputs* must respond to these axes, because the gold plans do:

-1. **Protection** — teeth that must not move ("do not move 1.6, 2.6", "avoid moving the molars").
+1. **Protection** - teeth that must not move ("do not move 1.6, 2.6", "avoid moving the molars").
 A protected tooth's correct transform is the identity.
-2. **Scope** — which arch/region the work applies to ("lower arch only" ⇒ every upper tooth stays put; "front teeth" ⇒ incisors + canines).
+2. **Scope** - which arch/region the work applies to ("lower arch only" ⇒ every upper tooth stays put; "front teeth" ⇒ incisors + canines).
-3. **Objective trade-off** — speed ↔ safety ↔ aesthetics.
+3. **Objective trade-off** - speed ↔ safety ↔ aesthetics.
-4. **Structure** — refinements, stage budgets (only relevant to the staging extension).
+4. **Structure** - refinements, stage budgets (only relevant to the staging extension).

 Example, same style as the pack: *"Align and level the lower arch only; leave the upper arch completely untouched.
 Resolve crowding primarily by proclination rather than IPR."*

 Each eval case carries **multiple instructions**, including pairs that contradict each other on these axes.
-We score whether your plans *differ between instructions the way the gold plans differ* — in magnitude and direction — plus shuffled-text controls.
-Run your own **text-shuffle control** — feed your system the instructions shuffled across cases (works for any approach, learned or not) — and report both numbers in your writeup; we compare them to ours.
+We score whether your plans *differ between instructions the way the gold plans differ* - in magnitude and direction - plus shuffled-text controls.
+Run your own **text-shuffle control** - feed your system the instructions shuffled across cases (works for any approach, learned or not) - and report both numbers in your writeup.

-## 4. What you produce
+## 4. The plan format

-One plan file per (case, instruction): `plans/<case_id>__<instruction_id>.json`
+If you send plans (suggested - see Deliverables): one file per (case, instruction), `plans/<case_id>__<instruction_id>.json`

 ```json
 {